This Project Taught Me More About Leadership Than Programming: Two Postmortem Lessons

 Voilà!
 These are the lessons I learned from this project: have uncomfortable conversations and test already-working features.
 Also, this project made me think it’s better to hire a decent developer who can be mentored and coached than a “rock star” who can’t get along with the team.

-For more career lessons, check five lessons from my first five years as a software engineer, three lessons I learned after a “failed” project and things I wished I knew before working as a software engineer.
+For more career lessons, check five lessons from my first five years as a software engineer, three lessons I learned after a “failed” project and things I wish I knew before working as a software engineer.